awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 You can use the [AWS Policy Generator](http://aws.amazon.com/blogs/aws/aws-policy-generator/) to create a bucket policy for your Amazon S3 bucket\.
 You can then use the generated document to set your bucket policy by using the [Amazon S3 console](https://console.aws.amazon.com/s3/home), through several third\-party tools, or via your application\.

 **Important**
 When testing permissions using the Amazon S3 console, you will need to grant additional permissions that the console requires—`s3:ListAllMyBuckets`, `s3:GetBucketLocation`, and `s3:ListBucket` permissions\.
-For an example walkthrough that grants permissions to users and tests them using the console, see [Walkthrough: Controlling Access to a Bucket with User Policies](walkthrough1.md)\.
+For an example walkthrough that grants permissions to users and tests them using the console, see [Walkthrough: Controlling access to a bucket with user policies](walkthrough1.md)\.

 **Topics**
 + [Granting Permissions to Multiple Accounts with Added Conditions](#example-bucket-policies-use-case-1)